What does principal mean?

-The word ‘principal’ has several meanings in business and finance.
-It can be used as a noun to describe a sum of money.
-It can be used as an adjective to describe a person, a position in a company, or a financial arrangement.
-It’s frequently used by investors, lenders and business leaders alike.
-If you’ve taken out a start-up loan, used a bridging loan or financed a capital investment with credit, you’re likely to be familiar with the term.
+The word principal has several meanings in business and finance.
+It can be a noun to describe a sum of money.
+It’s also an adjective that describes a person, a position in a company, or a financial arrangement.
+Investors, lenders, and business leaders use it often.
+If you’ve taken out a start-up loan, used a bridging loan, or financed a capital investment with credit, you’re likely to be familiar with the term.

-This is not to be confused with the term ‘principle’, which is used to describe a tenet or rule such as inflation or depreciation.
-The main use or context for the word is to describe the initial size of a loan or the size of an investment prior to interest or amortisation.
-However, it can also refer to the owner of a private company or another responsible party within that firm.
-Not all of these examples will be adequately explained in a dictionary.
+It’s not to be confused with the term ‘principle,’ which describes a tenet or rule such as inflation or depreciation.
+The primary use represents the initial size of a loan or investment before interest or amortization.
+It can also refer to the owner of a private company or another responsible party within that firm.
+Dictionaries don’t adequately explain each of these examples.

 Here, we’ll take a closer look at some examples of principal that you’re likely to encounter in business finance.

 The most commonly used definition of a principal comes from the world of borrowing.
 When a company or individual takes out a loan, the principal refers to the borrowed initial sum.

 So, if you were to take out a start-up loan for $75,000 and pay off $25,000, you would have $50,000 of the principal left to repay.
 However, the outstanding amount will likely be higher due to the addition of interest.

 The interest you pay is also dependent on principal.
 If you decided to finance a new asset with a loan for $10,000 at a rate of 5%, you would have to pay $500 in interest per year until the principal was paid off.